 Richard A. DeMillo is the Charlotte B. and Roger C. Warren Chair of Computer Science and Professor of Management at Georgia Tech.
 He founded the Center for 21st Century Universities.
 Under his leadership, Georgia Tech developed a pipeline of 50 Massive Open Online Courses (MOOCs) that enroll a million learners together.
 Georgia Tech’s innovation projects include new research in blended learning and a groundbreaking MOOC-based Master’s degree in computer science that offers a Georgia Tech degree for under $7,000.
 He was named Lumina Foundation Fellow in recognition of his work in higher education.

-Previously he was the John P. Imlay Dean of Computing at Georgia Tech where he led the design and implementation of the Threads program which has helped transform undergraduate engineering education in the US and around the world.
+Previously he was the John P. Imlay Dean of Computing at Georgia Tech, where he led the design and implementation of the Threads program, which has helped transform undergraduate engineering education in the US and worldwide.
 His influential 2011 book “Abelard to Apple: The Fate of American Colleges and Universities,” which helped spark the national discussion of the future of higher education, was inspired by this experience.

 He was Hewlett-Packard’s first Chief Technology Officer, where he had worldwide responsibility for technology.
-He led HP through technology revolutions in super computing, printing, open source software, information security, and nanotechnology.
-Prior to joining HP, he was in charge of Research at Bellcore, where he oversaw the development of many internet and web-based innovations.
+He led HP through technology revolutions in supercomputing, printing, open-source software, information security, and nanotechnology.
+Before joining HP, he was in charge of Research at Bellcore, overseeing the development of many internet and web-based innovations.
 He has also directed the Computer and Computation Research Division of the National Science Foundation.
-During his twenty-year academic career, he has held academic positions at Purdue University, The University of Wisconsin and the University of Padua (Italy).
+During his twenty-year academic career, he has held academic positions at Purdue University, The University of Wisconsin, and the University of Padua (Italy).